 Clickers is the common name for an audience response system, such as those used on the TV shows Who Wants to be a Millionaire? and Funniest Home Videos.
 A clicker system typically includes software, a receiver, and multiple remotes, and can be used in a variety of ways to improve classroom instruction.

-There are three components to the i>Clicker system: a recevier or base unit, the software and remotes.
+There are four components to the i>clicker system: a receiver or base unit, the software, i>clicker integrate and remotes.
 The receiver is easy-to-use, portable, and durable.
 It is powered by a USB port on your computer; it is completely plug-and-play.
 One receiver is capable of recording votes from as many as 1,500 remotes.
 They operate on a two-way radio frequency system operating at 915 MHz to ensure no collision/interference with Wi-Fi technologies.
 They have a range of 200-300 feet and have 16 sub-frequencies to prevent interference with nearby classrooms.

 The required software for the base unit comes on a flash drive that you can plug into the receiver or it can be copied to and run from your U:/ Drive or your local computer.
-The version currently supported on campus is version 6.2.
-There are two software applications i>Clicker and i>Grader. i>Clicker is the application used to setup your courses, settings, register student remotes and poll your students. iGrader is the application used to assign credit for polls, synchronize web registrations, manage unregistered clickers, and run reports on the polls that were used in class.
+Starting Fall 2015 we will have two versions supported on campus.
+For those faculty who wish to stay on the current version you may.
+For those faculty interested in trying i>clicker7 with REEF we will be running a pilot Fall 2015.
+There are two software applications i>clicker and i>grader. i>clicker is the application used to setup your courses, settings, register student remotes and poll your students. i>grader is the application used to assign credit for polls, synchronize web registrations, manage unregistered clickers, and run reports on the polls that were used in class.

 Yes.
-Students attending a class where i>Clickers are integrated will have to purchase an i>Clicker remote.
-Students should refer to their syllabus to determine if an i>Clicker 2 remote is required.
-These remotes can be purchased for approximately $49.17 including tax at the Clemson University Computer Store.
-Students who previously purchased an i>Clicker remote will be eligible for a $10 mail-in rebate upon purchasing an i>Clicker 2 remote.
-Details regarding the rebate can be found on the i>Clicker Buyback Program for Clemson University webpage.
+Students attending a class where i>clickers are integrated will have to purchase an i>clicker remote.
+Students should refer to their syllabus to determine if an i>clicker 2 remote is required.
+These remotes can be purchased for approximately $53.45 including tax at the Clemson University Computer Store.
+New i>clicker 2 remotes come with a free 6-month access key to REEF mobile polling app.
+Students who previously purchased i>clicker GO were automativally transferred to the new REEF mobile polling app.

-Yes.
-You can download software updates for your receiver from the i>clicker Downloads page.
-We will be using the iClicker software version 6.3.0 and base firmware version 5.04 starting August 2012.
-All dedicated classroom bases were updated to the most current firmware version in August 2012.
+We will be using the i>clicker software version 6.4.2 and 7.4.2 integrated with Blackboard and base firmware version 6.02 starting August 2015.
+All dedicated classroom bases were updated to the most current firmware version in August 2015.